 Right-click chkdsk and choose Run as Administrator.

 This method may cause CHKDSK to run without showing you the results.
-For more detailed and customized results, try running CHKDSK from the command prompt.
+For more detailed and customized results, try running CHKDSK from the Command Prompt.
+The CHKDSK commands in Windows 10 are the same as in all other versions of Windows.

 Run CHKDSK from Command Prompt

-The Command Prompt is a useful tool that lets you execute commands in Windows — when you directly tell Windows what to do.
+Command Prompt is a useful tool that lets you execute commands in Windows and directly tell Windows what to do.
 If you’re not careful, this can result in additional complications, so make sure to follow these steps closely.

 Here’s how to use Command Prompt to check your disk: